apiispanen/id-questionnaire/README.md

 # id-questionnaire
-Streamlit app to build out the
+Streamlit app to build out a questionnaire for Inspiration Digital.